Yenderlyh/Foodable/README.md

 - log out - As a user I want to be able to log out from the web app so that I know no one else is using my account.

-- homepage - As a user I want to be able to go to the homepage so that i can search recipes and see all the recipes available.
+- homepage - As a user I want to be able to go to the homepage so that i can search recipes that matches the ingredients i selected so that i can see all the recipes available and select one.

-- search - As a user I want to search recipes that matches the ingredientes i have.

 - recipes detail - As a user i want to see the details of a recipe so that i know how to cook it.